I had a moment recently.

 I looked around the backyard to make certain I wasn't making a fool out of myself while attempting a poor Star Trek Vulcan hand gesture - something Pharrell and others did so effortlessly to show their allegiance to Star Trak (their former record label).
 Admittedly, almost 20 years later and I STILL can't make my fingers configure that way smh...

-The world is a much different place now.
-2020 has been nothing short of dreadful for many and with the exception of a few artists, the music has been just about as pitiful as the day is long.
-Typically, everyday is 'turn-back-the-clock' day for yours truly.
-Whether it's due to watching an old movie or reflecting on life, I can promise you it stems from a time when music captivated my soul.
-It's what I call my 'happy place' - a method used to escape the madness of today.
-Just leave me there with my music of old.
-I promise you I'll be okay.
+The world is a much different place now - 2020 has been nothing short of dreadful for many and with the exception of a few artists, the music has been about as pitiful as the day is long.
+This is why I've declared every day of my existence as 'turn-back-the-clock' day.
+It includes movies, television and everything else from yesteryear.
+A time when music captivated my soul, sending me to my 'happy place.'
+I miss that feeling...
+I wanna go back.

 Thank you, Pharrell & Chad, for all that you've done.